 Tip: Find out when they bring the horses to the other location, it is impressive to see one hundred horses make their way through the parking lot and across the street!

 They had a mini-farm outside the stables complete with pigs, goats, a camel, mini-donkeys, a zebra and cattles.

 We caught the evening show featuring David Darwin.
 My six year old was mesmerized when he ate fire and swallowed a sword.
 It was a show that is perfect for families.
 Both kids and adults were entertained and had lots of good laughs.
 There was a lot of audience participation which made it very engaging.

 My son loved the indoor waterpark.
 Don’t expect a big indoor waterpark.
 It is really a typical hotel-size indoor pool with a splash area and a big slide.
-It was conveniently located, right next to the lobby.
+I like that it is conveniently located in the main lodge, right next to the lobby.

 Tip: I’d recommend staying in the main lodge instead of the Oklahoma building if you plan to use the indoor waterpark so you don’t have to walk outside in the cold after swimming.

 We also spent some time playing in the arcade and doing some mini-bowling.